alexanderdickson/waitForImages/README.md

 Provides a callback when all images have loaded in your given selector.

-It can be useful when WebKit incorrectly reports element dimensions on document ready, because it has not calculated their descenendent img dimensions yet.
+It can be useful when WebKit incorrectly reports element dimensions on document ready, because it has not calculated their descendent img dimensions yet.

 ##Usage##